 Saturn’s moon Titan is home to seas and lakes filled with liquid hydrocarbons, but what makes the depressions they lie in?
 A new study suggests that the moon’s surface dissolves in a similar process that creates sinkholes on Earth.

 Apart from Earth, Titan is the only body in the Solar System known to possess surface lakes and seas, as seen by the international Cassini mission.
-But at roughly –180°C, the surface of Titan is very cold and liquid methane and ethane, rather than water, dominate the ‘hydrological’ cycle.
+But at roughly –180°C (-290°F), the surface of Titan is very cold and liquid methane and ethane, rather than water, dominate the ‘hydrological’ cycle.

 Indeed, methane and ethane-filled topographic depressions are distinctive features near the moon’s poles.
 Two forms have been identified by Cassini.
 There are vast seas several hundred kilometers across and up to several hundred meters deep, fed by river-like dendritic channels.
 Then there are numerous smaller, shallower lakes, with rounded edges and steep walls, and generally found in flat areas.
 Many empty depressions are also observed.

-The lakes are generally not associated with rivers, and are thought fill up by rainfall and liquids flooding up from underneath.
+The lakes are generally not associated with rivers, and are thought to be filled up by rainfall and liquids flooding up from underneath.
 Some of the lakes fill and dry out again during the 30-year seasonal cycle on Saturn and Titan.

 But quite how the depressions hosting the lakes came about in the first place is poorly understood.